Anti-aircraft Defences

-Anti-aircraft defences is an oil on canvas painting of 1940 by the British artist Christopher Nevinson in the collection of the Imperial War Museum.
+Anti-aircraft defences is an oil on canvas painting by the British artist C. R. W. Nevinson, from 1940.
+It is held in the collection of the Imperial War Museum, in London.
 It depicts anti-aircraft batteries and London Blitz spotlights.
 It was transferred to the museum in 1947 by the War Artists' Advisory Committee.
 Nevinson was hugely disappointed not to be offered a governmental commission for his work, and so this painting was created at a time of discord between him and Kenneth Clark.